testuj-to/tantivy-stemmers/README.md

         tantivy_stemmers::Algorithm::CzechDolamicAggressive,
     );

-    // Before we register it, we need to wrap in an instance
+    // Before we register it, we need to wrap it in an instance
     // of the TextAnalyzer tokenizer.
 We also have to transform
     // the text to lowercase since our stemmer expects lowercase. let tokenizer = TextAnalyzer::builder(
         stemmer.transform(LowerCaser.transform(SimpleTokenizer::default())),
     ).build();

-    // Register the tokenizer with Tantivy
+    // Register our tokenizer with Tantivy under a custom name index.tokenizers().register("lang_cs", tokenizer);
-    index.tokenizers().register("lang_cs", tokenizer);
 }
 ```